Why are fallopian tubes so important?

 Any damage to these tubes increases complications such as ectopic pregnancy, and it makes getting pregnant harder to the point that completely closed tubes makes it impossible to get pregnant.
 Damage to the fallopian tubes, after ovarian dysfunction, is a major cause of infertility in about 25% of infertility cases.

 The role of the fallopian tubes in infertility

-In about 30% couples he has a problem, in about 30 % of couples she has a problem, and in about 30% they both have a problem.
-In the remaining 10-15% no specific problems can be found through traditional tests (unexplained infertility).
+In about 30% of couples, the man has an infertility issue, in about 30 % of couples, the woman has an issue, and in about 30% they both have a fertility problem.
+In the remaining 10-15%, no specific problems can be found through traditional tests (unexplained infertility).

-After ovulation problem, tubal damage is one of the most common causes of infertility in women, accounting for fifteen to twenty-five percent of all infertility cases.
+After an ovulation problem, tubal damage is one of the most common causes of infertility in women, accounting for fifteen to twenty-five percent of all infertility cases.
 The damage to the fallopian tubes can be the result of a variety of causes.
 Most of the time the damage to the fallopian tubes is completely unknown to the woman as there are rarely symptoms other than infertility.
 Some women, however, have severe pain around the time of their period and may also have irregular or heavy periods.
 However, this is often attributed by the women to her period as it is what she considers normal.

 What is tubal damage?